martinpihrt/OSPy-plugins/plugins/speed_monitor/README.md

 Tested in Python 3+

+The plug-in includes a `plugin.json` manifest and reports its worker, active test, latest ping, download and upload values, successful test and errors through the OSPy system health interface.

 This plugin monitors and logs the speed of the Internet connection after a certain set interval.
 Download and upload speed are in Mbps.
 The response time (ping) is given in milliseconds.
 This extension arose as a whip on rogue Internet service providers.
 Many thanks: https://github.com/sivel/speedtest-cli.